BjornW/File-Icons/readme.txt

 no screenshots yet

 == Changelog ==

+= 3.2.1 =
+Added filter: 'file_icons_add_css_classes' so other plugins or themes may use the file-icons plugin functionality.
+It allows you to filter your content for file-icon links just as the plugin currently does.
+Thanks Roy Tanck for this suggestion.

+Changed the tested up to to 3.4.2 which I previously forgot to change.

 = 3.2 =
 Added code to make sure a regex added by a user is not empty or invalid.